More and more popular these days, is the idea that you can use natural products to do a lot of cosmetic jobs that you normally wouldn’t think of.

 Robert D commented via Peoples Pharmacy Forum: “I had a skin tag in the front of my armpit area… I put some apple cider vinegar on a cotton ball, put that on top of the tag with a band aid over it and went to sleep.
 When I woke up in the morning I took off the band aid and the tag fell off… It was that easy!!!
 I had the cotton ball on for at least 12 hours.”

 royskopp commented via Medhelp Forum: “I’ve had several skin tags on my neck and one in my armpit… I recently took to the internet for ways to get rid of skin tags at home, as I’m unemployed and without health insurance.
 One method utilized an apple cider vinegar application 3 times daily for 3 weeks.
 A couple days into that I realized I’d rather have skin tags I can cover with a shirt than smell like vinegar.”

 DailyWanderlust&Such author commented: “ I have 2 skin tags (one on my arm and one on my neck)… Apple cider vinegar is strong acid and I did not protect the surround skin so I got a bit of an acid burn around and near the skin tag.”

 Get Rid of Skin Tags with ACV: Precaution and Alternatives

 While skin tags can impact us all at one point or another in our lives, the key reason that people tend to use apple cider vinegar for skin tag removal is because it is convenient and cheap.

 The one con of using this home remedy is that its effectiveness varies depending on your own skin type and makeup.
 Sometimes you need to soak the skin tag for 15 minutes, other times, overnight.
 There is no certain way of knowing, so it can take a while to get it right.

-then an alternative is to go for over the counter topical treatment, vs the expensive surgical procedures that are usually the last resort.
+an alternative is to go for over the counter topical treatment, vs the surgical procedures that are usually the last resort.